Memory Care Home Solutions

 Overview

-The Evaluation Center is partnering with MCHS to document challenges and barriers faced with creating a model and disseminate learnings to organizations.
-We are conducting key informant interviews, providing recommendations for an Implementation Guide, and developing a systems-level evaluation plan to fully test the billing model.
+The Evaluation Center partnered with MCHS to document challenges and barriers faced with creating a model and disseminating learnings to organizations.
+We conducted key informant interviews, provided recommendations for an Implementation Guide, and developed an evaluation plan to fully test the billing model.

 Project Description